 When it comes to relationships most people want to achieve the social ideal which is to enter into a marriage or a lifelong commitment.
 When it comes to determining relationship compatibility it’s important to establish what kind of relationship person you are.
 Being aware of your relationship needs can save you a great deal of heartache and pain.
 One of the best ways to discover your ideal relationship dynamic is to get a natal chart interpretation.

-I do not believe in the notion that everyone is destined to enter into a long-term fulfilling relationship or that there is someone for everyone.
+I do not believe in the notion that everyone is relationship-oriented nor do I believe that everyone is destined to enter into a long-term fulfilling relationship.
+I also do not believe in the common assertion that there is someone for everyone.
 Some people are destined to go through life as a single person due to where they are at on the spectrum of spiritual evolution.
 On the other hand, others are destined to experience the bond that comes with marriage or a life partnership.
 This does not mean that the latter is more spiritually evolved than the former, however.
 It all boils down to what is needed for a particular individual’s spiritual evolution.

 Certain astrological configurations can determine whether a person will be relationship-oriented (in the traditional, long-term monogamous sense) or not.
 For instance one or more of the following aspects may be present in a person’s chart who is NOT relationship-oriented: